-I’m Katja Tetzlaff (they/them), a second-generation German queer Southerner.
-I cut my own hair and poke my own tattoos to live as a reminder that everything is a work in progress.
+I’m Katja Tetzlaff (they/them), pronounced kaat-jya tehtz-lahf, a second-generation German queer Southerner.
+I cut my own hair and poke my own tattoos to live as a reminder that everything is a work in progress, most especially myself.
 Before drawing genitals for a living, I completed a BS in Molecular Biology with minors in Chemistry and Studio Art before finishing an MS in Biomedical Visualization (Medical Illustration.)
 While medical illustration has historically promoted a narrow representation of the human form, one area of medical imagery that notably lacks diversity pertains to sex and gender.
-This became incredibly clear to me when I tried to find data about how medical transitioning would affect the health of my now-husband and could only find a handful of medical texts with few images and some anecdotal information from trans folks themselves.
+This became incredibly clear when I tried to find data about how medical transitioning would affect the health of my now-husband and could only find a handful of medical texts with few images and some anecdotal information from trans folks themselves.
 My graduate research sought to fill a gap in lack of medical illustrations for transgender, non-binary, and intersex health education, specifically visuals depicting the physical changes resulting from gender-affirming hormones and surgery.
 My work has since expanded into illustrating all kinds of human diversity related to gender, sex, and sexuality, particularly people who fall outside the “standard human.”

 About the work